-Baby abandoned on the side of the road found by Amazon driver
+Amazon delivery driver finds baby abandoned by carjacker

 He went to the nearest neighbor to ask if the baby was left outside.

-The homeowner, who asked to remain nameless, tells ABC13 that when he went outside he saw the baby in the ground.
+The homeowner, who asked to remain nameless, told ABC13 that when he went outside, he saw the baby carrier on the ground.
 He immediately took the car seat indoors, covered the baby and called police.

-"How could someone have a heart to leave the child on the side of the road?," Flores said.
+"How could someone have a heart to leave the child on the side of the road?"
+Flores said.

+WATCH: Neighbors' surveillance cameras capture the moment the baby was dropped off

-Flores returned to his rounds then said he saw police who were searching for the baby nearby.
+Flores returned to his rounds, and later he said he saw police searching for the baby nearby.
 He said he led officers back to the house where the neighbor was caring for the child.

 Additional officers showed up to the scene nearly three minutes later and reunited the infant with the mother.

-Police said the driver who dropped the baby off was believed to be the suspect of a car jacking in the 300 block of Sunnyside.
+Police said the driver who dropped the baby off was believed to be the suspect of a carjacking in the 300 block of Sunnyside.

+"Units in route to a robbery of the vehicle.
+On the call, she said the child was in the vehicle," authorities said on police audio from Broadcastify.

+Officers in the police audio also said the mother was trying to track an iPhone that was also in the vehicle, in hopes of finding the vehicle and the child together.